Luigi Morris / Shutterstock.com

 Specifically, oppression of mental health issues is perhaps most present within civil court systems.
 Civil courts have fewer available rights and liberties to activate than criminal court procedural processes due to the lower standards of required proof needed to level and enact punishment on the accused.

 The family court system, for example, operates as a battlefield for those codified as being “degenerates” or “unfit.”
 Domestic abusers are known to use and abuse mental health as a tool to gain control over the other parent.
-If the woman is accused of “parental alienation” (a form of emotional abuse which seeks to vilify and otherwise attempt to get the child to separate from one parent) she is at a higher risk of the possibility of losing her child than a father would be
+If the woman is accused of “parental alienation” (a form of emotional abuse which seeks to vilify and otherwise attempt to get the child to separate from one parent) she is at a higher risk of the possibility of losing her child than a father would be.

 Another harsher example of this is within dependency courts.
 These courts, associated with child welfare, can overlap with family court because an abusive partner can accuse the other parent of being mentally unfit.
 Litigation can then expand to state actors within the prosecution, who can engage in coercive techniques that leave the defendant less capable of enacting their defense.
 Whether or not the party consents will not guarantee them to be free from aggressive and traumatic treatment in the courts and to “correct” the alleged egregious action.
+The governing laws and procedures outlined in dependency court via Welfare and Institutions Codes are debatably ambiguous.
+A person accused of being mentally unfit (poverty or homelessness can also be manipulated into an alleged mental health concern) will face an uphill battle for their children.

 These parents in the dependency system face a similar battle to Spears’s.
 Behaviors of the accused parent will be scrutinized extensively with limited protections or capabilities for the accused to fight allegations.
 Upon entry of this system, an accused parent will have a report written about them by a social worker.
 Once written, this document will be deemed to be truth by default due to the courts reliance on a process called “prima facie.”
 Succinctly, that means the burden goes to the accused to prove that the allegations are false; or, the party is presumed guilty until proven innocent.
 A parent in these cases, akin to the lowered ability to defend themselves such as in a conservatorship, has fewer rights to a defense than in criminal litigation.